Swanlinbar – Historic Spa Village in County Cavan

 Getting There

-Swanlinbar is accessible by road via the N87 and sits on the historic Ulster Walkway.
+Swanlinbar is easily reached by car via the N87.
 Public transport options include:

 Parking & Access

 Free roadside parking is available near the village centre and at the spa well.
 Dedicated car parks serve the Hawkswood Loop trailhead and the Cuilcagh Boardwalk.
-The boardwalk is wheelchair‑accessible up to the viewing platform; the final ascent to the summit involves uneven boardwalk sections.
+The boardwalk viewing platform is wheelchair-accessible, though the final ascent to the summit involves uneven sections.

-The village offers a post office, a small shop, a pub serving locally sourced food, and the community hall on Church Road.
-For more extensive services (banks, supermarkets, medical centres) visitors can travel to nearby Ballyconnell (8 km) or Enniskillen (20 km).
+The village offers a post office, a small convenience store, and a pub serving locally sourced food.
+For banking, supermarkets, and medical services, visitors can travel to Ballyconnell (8 km) or Enniskillen (20 km).
+The Swanlinbar Development Association office at Trivia House is open Monday to Friday, 9:30 am to 3:30 pm, and can assist with local information and trail advice.

 Visitor Tips